-- 2.1.1 Section 111 of the Municipal Finance Management Act requires each municipality and municipal entity to adopt and implement a supply chain management policy, which gives effect to the requirements of the Act. - 2.1.2 In addition, the Preferential Procurement Policy Framework Act requires an Organ of State to determine its Preferential Procurement Policy and to implement it within the framework prescribed.
+2.1.1 Section 111 of the Municipal Finance Management Act requires each municipality and municipal entity to adopt and implement a supply chain management policy which gives effect to the requirements of the Act.

+2.1.2 In addition, the Preferential Procurement Policy Framework Act requires an Organ of State to determine its Preferential Procurement Policy and to implement it within the framework prescribed.
 This requirement is given effect into the Preferential Procurement section of this Policy.

-2.2 Goal
+2.2 Purpose

-- 2.2.1 The goal of this Policy is to provide a mechanism to ensure sound, sustainable and accountable supply chain management within the Greater Letaba Municipality, whilst promoting black economic empowerment, which includes general principles for achieving the following socio-economic objectives: - 2.2.1.1 To stimulate and promote local economic development in a targeted and focused manner; - 2.2.1.2 To promote resource efficiency and greening; - 2.2.1.3 To facilitate creation of employment and business opportunities for the people of Greater Letaba Municipality; - 2.2.1.4 To promote the competitiveness of local businesses; - 2.2.1.5 To increase the small business sector access, in general, to procurement business opportunities created by Council; - 2.2.1.6 To increase participation by small, medium and micro enterprises. - 2.2.1.7 To promote joint venture partnerships.
+- 2.2.1 To provide a mechanism to ensure sound, sustainable and accountable supply chain management within the Municipality, whilst promoting black economic empowerment, which includes general principles for achieving the following socio-economic objectives: - 2.2.2 To stimulate and promote local economic development in a targeted and focused manner. - 2.2.3 To promote resource efficiency and greening. - 2.2.4 To facilitate creation of employment and business opportunities - 2.2.5 To promote the competitiveness of local businesses. - 2.2.6 To increase the small business sector access to procurement business opportunities created by Council. - 2.2.7 To increase participation by small, medium and micro enterprises. - 2.2.8 To promote joint venture partnerships.